ZzeongB/ZzeongB.github.io/_pages/index.md

     </a> -->
   </div>
 </div>

-I design and study human–AI interfaces that enable people to interact with complex information—visual, auditory, and generative—more intuitively and adaptively.
+I design and study human–AI interfaces that help people interact with complex visual, auditory, and generative information more intuitively and adaptively.

-I am currently a Master’s student at Seoul National University and previously completed my undergraduate studies at SNU, fully funded by the Presidential Science Scholarship.
+I am currently a Master’s student in the [HCI Lab](http://hcil.snu.ac.kr/) at Seoul National University, advised by Prof. Jinwook Seo, and previously completed my undergraduate studies at SNU fully funded by the Presidential Science Scholarship.

+I also have research and industry experience at [Lunit Inc.](https://www.lunit.io/) and the [Max Planck Institute](https://www.mpcdf.mpg.de/) in Germany.

 Feel free to my work and experiences!